Harsh188/GSoC-RedHenLab-MTVSS-2022/README.md

 <img src="docs/images/example_clustering_images.png" height=150>
 Fig.7 - Mapped keyframes for indicies from Fig.6 with an addition of keyframe index 65. <br/><br/>

+Overall, the statistical measures combined with the visual output of the RNN-DBSCAN clustering algorithm indicates the inaccurate measurement of Silhouette coefficient.
+The Silhouette coefficient includes the relationship between pairs which we already know to be in the same segment however, ideally these pairs should be excluded from consideration during the calculation.

 ### **Challenges**